skovsgaard/lix-calc/README.md

 # lix-calc

-A [LIX](https://en.wikipedia.org/wiki/LIX) calculator written as an excuse to write Hy.
+A [LIX](https://en.wikipedia.org/wiki/LIX) calculator as an excuse to write Hy.